christiangil/StellarSpectraObservationFitting.jl/NEID/README.md

 StellarSpectraObservationFitting/NEID
 ========

-This folder has scripts which analyze EXPRES data with SSOF
+This folder has scripts which analyze NEID data with SSOF
 - init.jl: Reformats the data into an SSOF-acceptable form
 - param.jl: used by init.jl to filter which data to use.
 Hopefully will be deprecated soon.
 - analysis.jl : Performs the model fitting